-The future of Southern TREES hinges on showcasing their value
+The Future of Southern Forests Hinges on Showcasing their Value

 Aerial photos of Stanton Springs, an industrial compound near I-20 in Newton County, make for an incongruous image.
 The development is 1,600 acres of buildings and parking lots nested within woods; a gash in a sea of green.
 Those who view Georgia through the lens of its forests can see a specter in the lush landscape that surrounds this recently built complex.
 Inevitably, they know, more of that forestland will be sold to build homes and other community necessities for Stanton Springs’ workers.
 The trees, in other words, will have to go so humans can move in.